 The Washington University Summer Engineering Fellowship (WUSEF)

-program is designed to encourage exceptional students from diverse backgrounds to participate in engineering research.
-Fellows will enjoy a rewarding summer research experience at one of the top universities in the U.S. Each fellow will engage in an independent research project under the guidance of a faculty member in the School of Engineering & Applied Science at Washington University.
+program is designed to encourage exceptional students from backgrounds underrepresented in the STEM fields, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds and students with disabilities, to participate in engineering research.
+Fellows will enjoy a rewarding summer research experience at one of the nation’s top universities.

 Undergraduate Research Symposium